8 Best Revolver [2024]: Wheel Guns We Want

 The 3-inch barrel makes it easy to shoot 357 Magnum rounds and ensures they reach a good velocity.
 357 Magnums from a barrel shorter than 3 inches can be quite stout, extremely loud, and concussive.
 The hefty weight of the SP101 also makes it a bit easier to control with 357 Magnums.

 The DA/SA trigger allows the user to cook off a precisely aimed round or to fire rapid follow-up shots.
+I also liked the new firing pin design on this revolver, which allows you to unscrew the bushing from the rear and remove all the parts.
 The SP101 is small enough for concealed carry and can also be used on the trail for animal defense.
 It’s a combination of features that allow you to take the SP101 anywhere and do anything.

 Ruger SP101 Pros and Cons